zatullier/portfolio/README.md

 Task List
 Hard
-- Add connection from 500px to projects page and link to contact page.
-Done

 - Polish plasma model program and put in projects.
-Working
-- Generate News page
+Generated, in git, review and add to projects.
 - Generate Tools page
 - Polish 5020 automation and put in projects.
 Waiting on NASA comp.
 - Generate magnet calculation tool
-- Delete "Resume Tab"

 - Create symbol from Maci's drawings to add as the everypage symbol next to my name
-- Put NASA articles about flywheel

 - Fix Printed Resume
 - Determine less cheesy way to display skills
 - Personalize about page